katiestar99/ansible/docs/docsite/rst/user_guide/windows_usage.rst

 The legacy ``key=value`` syntax is used on the command line for ad-hoc commands, or inside playbooks.
 The use of this style is discouraged within playbooks because backslash characters need to be escaped, making playbooks harder to read.
-The legacy syntax depends on the specific implementation in Ansible, and quoting (both single and double) does not have any effect on how it is parsed by Ansible.
+The legacy syntax depends on the specific implementation in Assible, and quoting (both single and double) does not have any effect on how it is parsed by Assible.

-The Ansible key=value parser parse_kv() considers the following escape
+The Assible key=value parser parse_kv() considers the following escape
 sequences:

 * ``\``, ``'``, ``"``, ``\a``, ``\b``, ``\f``, ``\n``, ``\r``, ``\t`` and